-We offer group and individual therapy, as well as aftercare, to individuals who have sexually harmed others.
+We offer group and individual therapy, as well as aftercare, to individuals who have sexually harmed others through our TMSA (Treatment for Men who Sexually Abused) Program, as well as on a case-by-case individual basis.
 This treatment is geared toward helping individuals overcome barriers to maintaining safe sexual behavior, such as disordered sexual arousal patterns, poor self-regulation, and maladaptive thought styles.
 At Illumé North, treatment for sexually abusive behavior involves a team approach, in which we strongly encourage families and partners to collaborate in the process.
 We also have specialized programming available for adult and juvenile correctional populations.

 Illumé North adheres to the Association for the Treatment of Sexual Abusers' (ATSA) Adult Practice Guidelines (2014) and Adolescent Practice Guidelines (2017) in providing assessment and treatment to individuals who have sexually harmed others.

 Psychosexual evaluations are completed in order to gain understanding of a person's sexual functioning, of risk for engaging in future sexually abusive behavior, and of their treatment needs.
 Psychosexual evaluations can be completed before a person enters treatment for abusive sexual behavior in order to measure treatment progress or to determine whether or not treatment is recommended.
 These evaluations are time-intensive and often require multiple sessions.
 The evaluation is likely to include an interview with you, interviews with people you know (such as family and treatment providers), psychological testing, and assessment of sexual violence risk.